georg271828/Columbia-Integration-Bee/README.md

 Register by 2:00pm on Friday February 18th.

+## FQA

+- *Who can compete?*
+Any Barnard or Columbia undergraduate student.
-*Missed the registration period?*
+- *I missed the registration period.
+Can I compete?*
 No problem!
 Just drop by 207 Mathematics during the qualifying round 2:30-5:00pm on Friday February 18th.
+- *What to bring with me at the qualifying round? at the final tournament?*
+Bring a pencil at the qualifying round and ..some inspiration :) At the final tournament, bring your friends!
+- *What type of problems will I solve?*
+Integrals.
+- *Where I can find past qualifying tests?*
+Integration Bee did not run at Columbia in recent years.
+[Here](https://youtu.be/qQ-56b_LvOw) is an example from MIT.

 #### 2022 Columbia Integration Bee organizers
  - [George Dragomir](mailto:dragomir@math.columbia.edu?subject=Columbia%20Integration%20Bee) and [Francesco Lin](mailto:flin@math.columbia.edu?subject=Columbia%20Integration%20Bee)